Jemoka/blag/content/posts/KBhnus_eng401_film_analysis_outline.md

 -   Direct Downfall of Othello: A, B, and C for intimacy test for the **robe**
 -   Main methods
     -   &lt;&gt; Shakesphere conversation to arise suspicion
-    -   Hinted to Cassio that marriage is not genuine
+    -   Hinted to Cassio that marriage is not genuine and provoked him
+    -   Screwed up Othello's investigation of the constable
     -   _Demanded intimacy test and A, B, AND C_
 -   Distinctions
     -   Wants Othello's position, and probably his love